 The condition of a hydraulic system, as well as its probable future performance, can best be determined by analyzing the operating fluid.
 Of particular interest are any changes in the physical and chemical properties of the fluid and excessive particulate or water contamination, either of which indicates impending trouble.
 Excessive particulate contamination of the fluid indicates that the filters are not keeping the system clean.
-This can result from improper filter maintenance, inadequate filters, or excessive ongoing corrosion and wear.
+This impediment can result from improper filter maintenance, inadequate filters, or excessive ongoing corrosion and wear.

-Operating equipment should be sampled according to instructions given in the operating and maintenance manual for the particular equipment or as directed by the MRCs.
+Sample operating equipment according to instructions given in the operating and maintenance manual for the particular equipment or as directed by the Maintenance Requirement Cards (MRCs).

-- 1. All samples should be taken from circulating systems, or immediately upon shutdown, while the hydraulic fluid is within 5°C (9°F) of normal system operating temperature.
-Systems not up to temperature may provide nonrepresentative samples of system dirt and water content, and such samples should either be avoided or so indicated on the analysis report.
-The first oil coming from the sampling point should be discarded, since it can be very dirty and does not represent the system.
+- 1. Take all samples from circulating systems, or immediately upon shutdown, while the hydraulic fluid is within 5 °C (9 °F) of normal system operating temperature.
+Systems not up to temperature may provide nonrepresentative samples of system dirt and water content.
+Discard the first oil coming from the sampling point because it can be dirty and does not represent the system.
+Either avoid such samples or indicate the status on the analysis report.
 As a general rule, a volume of oil equivalent to one to two times the volume of oil contained in the sampling line and valve should be drained before the sample is taken. - 2.
-Ideally, the sample should be taken from a valve installed specifically for sampling.
-When sampling valves are not installed, the taking of samples from locations where sediment or water can collect, such as dead ends of piping, tank drains, and low points of large pipes and filter bowls, should be avoided if possible.
-If samples are taken from pipe drains, sufficient fluid should be drained before the sample is taken to ensure that the sample actually represents the system.
-Samples are not to be taken from the tops of reservoirs or other locations where the contamination levels are normally low. - 3.
-Unless otherwise specified, a minimum of one sample should be taken for each system located wholly within one compartment.
-For ship's systems extending into two or more compartments, a second sample is required.
+Ideally, take the sample from a valve installed specifically for sampling.
+When sampling valves are not installed, avoid taking samples from locations where sediment or water can collect, such as dead ends of piping, tank drains, and low points of large pipes and filter bowls, if possible.
+If taking samples from pipe drains, drain sufficient fluid before taking the sample to ensure that the sample actually represents the system.
+Do not take samples from the tops of reservoirs or other locations where the contamination levels are normally low. - 3.
+Unless otherwise specified, take a minimum of one sample for each system located wholly within one compartment.
+For ships' systems extending into two or more compartments, a second sample is required.
 An exception to this requirement is submarine external hydraulic systems, which require only one sample.
 Original sample points should be labeled and the same sample points used for successive sampling.
-If possible, the following sampling locations should be selected:
+If possible, the following sampling locations should be selected: Label original sample points, and use the same sample points for successive sampling.
+If possible, select the following sampling locations: - a.

-- a.
 A location that provides a sample representative of fluid being supplied to system components - b.
 A return line as close to the supply tank as practical but upstream of any return line filter - c.
 For systems requiring a second sample, a location as far from the pump as practical

 Operation of the sampling point should not introduce any significant amount of external contaminants into the collected fluid.
-Additional information on hydraulic fluid sampling can be found in NAVAIR 01-1A-17.
+For additional information on hydraulic fluid sampling, refer to NAVAIR 01-1A-17.

 Most fluid samples are submitted to shore laboratories for analysis.
-NAVAIR 17-15-50-1 and NSTM, chapter 556, contain details on collecting, labeling, and shipping samples.
+Refer to NAVAIR 17-15-50-1, NSTM chapter 556, and NSTM 226 for additional information on collection, labeling, and shipping samples.